youpiwaza/server-related-tutorials/01-docker/04-my-tests/09-traefik-curated/07-prod-traefik-https/README.md

 # Traefik > Enable HTTPS & automated certificate renewals

-Now that we have 'simple' a working base on prod environnement, time to enable HTTPS/
+Now that we have 'simple' a working base on prod environnement, time to enable HTTPS.

+Note: When all in place, might need to remove test certificates (using Let's encrypt staging uri) from the browser :

+- Empty browser cache
+- Restart browser

 ## Main commands